Weighted Three-way Plank

 Follow these step-by-step instructions to perform Weighted Three-way Plank with proper form and technique.

-Start in a plank position with your hands under your shoulders and feet hip-width apart, holding a weight in one hand.
+Start in a forearm plank position with your elbows directly under your shoulders and your body forming a straight line from head to heels.

 Secondary Muscles